rootblind/justice-bot/README.md

 The environment file should look like this example: [env_vars](https://github.com/rootblind/justice-bot/blob/main/env_vars.txt)

-You can change the name of the variables, but make sure to make the change the code as well!
+You can change the name of the variables, but make sure to make the changes in the code as well!

 ## Language Model API